I’ve been a storyteller all my life.

 - Pay attention to details.
 The historian is concerned not only with the big picture, but the impact of a seemingly minuscule decision by a single individual.

 Aren’t those the qualities all good writers should have?

-After college, I left my native Ohio for the Washington, D.C., area, where I wrote on medical, legal, security, and financial topics at the content agency Information, Inc. Clients included the American Academy of Pediatrics, JP Morgan, the Lab Products Association, the Center for Responsible Lending, and the Legal Marketing Association.
+I have written on medical, legal, security, and financial topics at the Washington, D.C.-area content agency Information, Inc (now part of SmithBucklin).
+Clients included the American Academy of Pediatrics, JP Morgan, the Lab Products Association, the Center for Responsible Lending, and the Legal Marketing Association.

-Eventually, I returned to Ohio, continuing to work with InfoInc. as an independent contractor, developing a reputation for consistently excellent writing, reliability, and flexibility.
-I’ve since branched out to work with other clients, independently published my first novel, Radicals and Royalists, in 2012 (available on Kindle!), and discuss a variety of topics on my side blog, the Badass Introvert.
+Eventually, I returned to my native Ohio, continuing to work as an independent contractor, developing a reputation for consistently excellent writing and reliability.
+I branched out to partner with established healthcare and other organizations to create informative marketing content and provide editing and proofreading services.

 Interested in working together?
 Contact me today to get a free quote!